Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 - An undeveloped site where the operator will have to develop infrastructure.

 - A greenfield site with infrastructure developed to the site boundary.

 - An improved site with a quay line and paved yard but without buildings or handling equipment.

 - A site with all civil works completed but the operator supplies quay cranes and yard handling equipment.

 - A fully developed site including quay cranes but the operator supplies yard handling equipment.

 This condition is closely related to the technical, as well as the financial and market risks assumed, with the first option (1) being associated with the highest technical risk, and a declining risk as we head towards the last option (5) where technical risk transfer is the lowest.
 Technical risks ultimately result in delays and cost overruns or both, including to:

 - The application of innovative techniques and technologies.

 - Delays in project approvals and permits.

-- Change in construction legislation and default from the contractor.
+- Changes in construction legislation and default by the contractor.